Dear reader of ADxS.org, please excuse the disruption.

 • This also applies to a higher risk aversion (which also tends to fit the ADHD-I subtype).62

-• Anxiety, depression, subjective perception of stress, impulsivity and a higher ADHD symptom total score correlated with increased cortisol responses to acute stress in a study of adults (which is surprising in relation to impulsivity).63
+• Anxiety, depression, subjective perception of stress, impulsivity, and a higher ADHD symptom total score correlated with increased cortisol responses to acute stress in a study of adults (which was surprising in relation to impulsivity).63

 3.1.3.
 Reactions to physical stress

-• Of 170 ADHD-affected children of primary school age, venipuncture as a stressor led to an increase in cortisol in those with comorbid anxiety problems, while those with comorbid DBD and oppositional defiant disorder had a decreased cortisol response.
+• Of 170 elementary school-aged children with ADHD, venipuncture as a stressor led to an increase in cortisol in those with comorbid anxiety problems, while those with comorbid DBD and oppositional defiant disorder had a decreased cortisol response.
 ADHD-HI subtypes did not elicit different cortisol responses.64

-• Of 62 ADHD-I affected children, the ADHD-HI type showed identical cortisol levels to non-affected children before venipuncture, while the ADHD-I subtype showed elevated cortisol levels compared to non-affected children even before venipuncture.
-Since basal cortisol levels are lower in both ADHD-I and ADHD-HI sufferers than in non-affected individuals, this could be an anxiety response in anticipation of the stressor.65 The same pattern was seen in relation to alpha-amylase as a representative of the autonomic nervous system.
+• Of 62 children with ADHD, the ADHD-HI type showed an identical cortisol level to non-affected people before venipuncture, while the ADHD-I subtype showed an increased cortisol level compared to non-affected people even before venipuncture.
+Since basal cortisol levels are lower in both ADHD-I and ADHD-HI affected people than in non-affected people, this could be an anxiety response in anticipation of the stressor.65 The same pattern was seen in relation to alpha-amylase as a representative of the autonomic nervous system.

-• In the same 62 ADHD-HI-affected children, the ADHD-HI subtype showed a reduction in cortisol levels 10 minutes after venipuncture, while it increased slightly in the 40 non-affected children and increased more in the ADHD-I-affected children.65 The same pattern was seen in relation to alpha-amylase as a representative of the autonomic nervous system.
+• In the same 62 children with ADHD, the ADHD-HI subtype showed a reduction in cortisol levels 10 minutes after venipuncture, while it increased slightly in the 40 non-affected children and increased more in the ADHD-I affected children.65 The same pattern was seen in relation to alpha-amylase as a representative of the autonomic nervous system.

-• Children with ADHD tended to show increased cortisol stress responses to venipuncture during the first procedure in a home setting and significantly lower basal cortisol levels and significantly flattened cortisol stress responses during the second procedure in a clinic setting compared to non-affected children.66
+• Children with ADHD tended to show increased cortisol stress responses to venipuncture on the first procedure in a home setting and significantly lower basal cortisol levels and significantly flattened cortisol stress responses on the second procedure in a clinic setting compared to non-affected individuals.66

 • Children with ADHD showed a lower increase in cortisol in response to a visit to the dentist as a stressor than children without ADHD.
 The increase in cortisol was particularly low in children with high levels of hyperactivity/impulsivity.67

-The results on basal cortisol levels in ADHD show reduced values in the majority of cases.
+The results on basal cortisol levels in ADHD show reduced levels in the majority of cases.

 Several studies found that basal (constant, basic) cortisol levels are generally reduced in ADHD, with the reduction in cortisol levels being even more pronounced in ADHD-HI and in ADHD-C than in the ADHD-I subtype.2868

-Reduced basal cortisol levels in the hair of 4-year-old children over several months are a good predictor of an increase in ADHD symptoms in boys (but not in girls) in the following year.69 Similarly, Pauli-Pott et al.70 Another study found that hair cortisol levels in children correlate between parental psychopathology and severe depression and ADHD in the children.71 One study found a correlation between low hair cortisol levels and low working memory scores and low intelligence performance only in boys, but not in girls.
-In boys, hair cortisol fully explained the correlations of ADHD inattention symptoms with working memory and intelligence performance.72
+Decreased basal cortisol levels in the hair of 4-year-old children over several months are a good predictor of an increase in ADHD symptoms in boys (but not in girls) in the following year.70 Similarly, Pauli-Pott et al.71 Another study found that HCC in children correlate between parental psychopathology and major depression and ADHD in the children.72 One study found a correlation between low hair cortisol levels and low working memory scores and low intelligence performance only in boys, but not in girls.
+In boys, hair cortisol fully explained the correlations of ADHD inattention symptoms with working memory and intelligence performance.73

 The salivary cortisol level of 5- to 9-year-old boys directly after getting up at around 06:30 was on average 0.4 ng/ml lower than that of non-affected persons.
-However, the individual range of cortisol levels in people is significantly greater than the statistical difference (unaffected 0.7 to 10.5 ng/ml; ADHD sufferers 1.3 to 8.1 ng/ml).78
+However, the individual range of cortisol levels in people is significantly greater than the statistical difference (non-affected people 0.7 to 10.5 ng/ml; people with ADHD 1.3 to 8.1 ng/ml).79

-Among 109 adults with ADHD, 64% were found to have a normal morning cortisol awakening response (with no significant differences between subtypes), compared with 84% of unaffected controls.79
+In 109 adults with ADHD, 64% were found to have a normal morning cortisol awakening response (with no significant differences between subtypes), compared with 84% in unaffected controls.80

-248 adolescents with ADHD showed lower basal cortisol levels and higher perceived stress, although basal cortisol levels and perceived stress did not correlate.80
+248 adolescents with ADHD showed lower basal cortisol levels and higher perceived stress, although basal cortisol levels and perceived stress did not correlate.81

-Of 202 male adolescents (10 to 17 years, mean 14 years), the 107 who had a comorbid social behavior disorder (CD) responded to a psychosocial stressor with significantly more reduced cortisol stress reactivity compared to the 97 ADHD-HI only sufferers.
+Of 202 male adolescents (10 to 17 years, mean 14 years), the 107 who had a comorbid disorder of social behavior (CD) responded to a psychosocial stressor with significantly more reduced cortisol stress reactivity compared to the 97 ADHD-HI only sufferers.
 The more severe the ADHD symptoms were, the lower the basal cortisol level was.
-In contrast, a social behavior disorder was associated with an increased basal cortisol level and a decreased cortisol stress response.
+Disordered social behavior, on the other hand, was associated with increased basal cortisol levels and a decreased cortisol stress response.
 Impaired cortisol reactivity may reflect fearlessness and be associated with poor emotion regulation and inhibition of aggressive and antisocial behavior.51 Unfortunately, no unaffected individuals were included as controls.

 Low basal stress levels (basal = not stress-induced) are interpreted as an adaptive response of the HPA axis (stress axis) to chronic stress experience.
-Not only children with ADHD, but also their mothers showed a lower cortisol level at 9 a.m. compared to unaffected children.
+Not only children with ADHD, but also their mothers showed a reduced cortisol level at 9 a.m. compared to people with ADHD.

-Reduced blood cortisol levels in 15-year-old ADHD sufferers (decrease in the late afternoon) correlated significantly with aggressiveness and impulsivity in boys, but only tendentially in girls.81
+Reduced blood cortisol levels in 15-year-old persons with ADHD (decrease in the late afternoon) correlated significantly with aggressiveness and impulsivity in boys, but only tendentially in girls.82

 Several studies show that reduced basal cortisol levels are not an exclusive feature of ADHD.
-They also correlate with (comorbid) social behavior disorders.828384
+They also correlate with (comorbid) social behavior disorders.838485

 However, the measure of aggression does not result in different basal cortisol levels.3